 You may check the symptoms, take him to a doctor, and use home remedies.
 But why make your child suffer, at all?
 Take precautions to prevent the infection.
 Here is what you can do to keep the flu away from your child:

-- The best way to protect your child from the flu is to prevent it by getting them a shot of the influenza vaccine.
+- The best way to protect your child from the flu is to prevent it by getting them yearly shots of the influenza vaccine.
 Make sure all the children in your house, between the ages six months and five years, are vaccinated.
 Flu vaccine for children is available in the form of a shot or nasal spray.
 Check with the doctor before opting one for your child.

 - Practice good hygiene habits to prevent the virus from spreading.
 Encourage your children to wash their hands regularly, especially before eating.